michelin/kafkactl/README.md

 Usage: kafkactl [-hvV] [-n=<optionalNamespace>] [COMMAND] -h, --help      Show this help message and exit.
   -n, --namespace=<optionalNamespace>
-                  Override namespace defined in config or yaml resource -v, --verbose   ...
+                  Override namespace defined in config or YAML resources.
+  -v, --verbose   Enable the verbose mode.
   -V, --version   Print version information and exit.
 Commands:
-  apply           Create or update a resource get             Get resources by resource type for the current namespace delete          Delete a resource api-resources   Print the supported API resources on the server diff            Get differences between the new resources and the old resource reset-offsets   Reset Consumer Group offsets delete-records  Deletes all records within a topic import          Import resources already present on the Kafka Cluster in
-                    ns4kafka
-  connectors      Interact with connectors (Pause/Resume/Restart) schemas         Update schema compatibility mode reset-password  Reset your Kafka password config          Manage configuration
+  api-resources     Print the supported API resources on the server. apply             Create or update a resource. config            Manage configuration. connect-clusters  Interact with connect clusters. connectors        Interact with connectors. delete-records    Delete all records within a topic. delete            Delete a resource. diff              Get differences between a new resource and a old resource. get               Get resources by resource type for the current namespace. import            Import non-synchronized resources. reset-offsets     Reset consumer group offsets. schemas           Interact with schemas. reset-password    Reset a Kafka password.
 ```

 ## Config